Outsmart-OOH/ooh_open_direct/docs/v1-1/OpenDirect_OOH_1-5-1_v1-1.md

 | **/accounts/{id}/orders/{id}/lines/stats** | Aggregates the spot, impacts, time and spend for all lines in the order. |
 | **/accounts/{id}/orders/{id}/lines/{id}/stats** | Aggregates the spot, impacts, time and spend for the specified line. |

-The &#39;Stats&#39; Common Object enables the publishing of the schedule and the delivery of the schedule to the following fields and granularity:
+The &#39;Stats&#39; resource enables the publishing of the schedule and the delivery of the schedule to the following fields and granularity:

 ### 6.7.1 Report Fields